 Most frequent activities

 The Office acts to support inclusive education for children with disabilities, thus implementing the Convention on the Rights of Persons with Disabilities.
-It also takes action on inadequate attention to students with learning disabilities (students with dyslexia, affected by attention deficit disorder, etc.).
+It also takes action on inadequate attention paid to students with learning disabilities (students with dyslexia, affected by attention deficit disorder, etc.).

 The most common complaints are about the treatment received by children in children’s homes; the length of time taken for fostering and/or adopting procedures; both in Spain and in other countries; the lack of resources and programmes to support families and children with specific problems; extended stays in children’s homes despite the law prioritising foster care.